Harrison family of Virginia: Local educators, physicians, and authors

-Other Harrison lines in Virginia
+Other Harrisons in Virginia

-In addition to the James River and Shenandoah families, there are other Harrison families, one from Prince William County founded by Burr Harrison (1637– ?) originally of Westminster, England.
+A Prince William County line was founded by Burr Harrison (1637–1697) originally of Westminster, England.
 This line includes Virginia House delegates, U.S. congressmen, and a judge.
+Among them are Burr Harrison (1734-1790) and his namesake.

-Another line from York County begins with Richard Harrison (1600–1664) from Essex, England.
+Another York County line begins with Richard Harrison (1600–1664) from Essex, England.

 Slavery involvement

-Both of the Virginia Harrison families owned and traded slaves, whose treatment at their hands was at times inhumane and characteristic of the institution.
+Both of the Virginia Harrison families owned and traded slaves, whose treatment at their hands was exploitive, and characteristic of the institution.

-Biographer Clifford Dowdey states “...among the worst aspects is the presumption that the men in the Harrison family, most likely the younger, unmarried ones, and the overseers, made night trips to the slaves’ quarters for carnal purposes.”
+Biographer Clifford Dowdey states "...among the worst aspects is the presumption that the men in the Harrison family, most likely the younger, unmarried ones, and the overseers, made night trips to the slaves' quarters for carnal purposes."
 Though it is known that Benjamin Harrison V owned mullatoes, no record has been revealed as to parentage.
 As with all planters, the Harrisons were able to provide for the slaves' sustenance on their plantations.
-But Dowdey further portrays the Harrisons' incongruity, saying the slaves "...were respected as families, and there developed a sense of duty about indoctrinating them in Christianity, though there was a diversity of opinion about baptizing children who were property.”
+But Dowdey further portrays the Harrisons' incongruity, saying the slaves "...were respected as families, and there developed a sense of duty about indoctrinating them in Christianity, though there was a diversity of opinion about baptizing children who were property."

-Dowdey adds that, “[I]n all divisions of slaves, Benjamin IV specifically forbade the splitting up of slave families."
+Dowdey adds that, "[I]n all divisions of slaves, Benjamin IV specifically forbade the splitting up of slave families."
 This was eventually compromised by the ever-widening distribution of estates, as primogeniture waned.
 Benjamin Harrison V in 1772 joined a Virginia House of Burgesses committee, including Thomas Jefferson, which submitted a petition to King George, requesting that he abolish the slave trade.
 The King, however, rejected it.

 The Harrison families eventually abandoned their slaveholding as the abolitionist movement began to take hold with the civil war.
 Future President Benjamin Harrison had already begun his political career in Indiana and joined the fledgling Republican party in 1856, then being built in opposition to slavery.
 Abraham Lincoln similarly joined that party, and made effective efforts to end slavery by his Emancipation Proclamation, the victory of his Union army in the Civil War, and his promotion of the Thirteenth Amendment to the U.S. Constitution.

 Legacies

-Benjamin IV's Berkeley Plantation in Charles City County, Virginia became an icon of the Harrison family in Virginia.
+Benjamin IV's Berkeley Plantation is the most widely known homestead of the Harrison family in Virginia.
 Other historic Virginia homes of the family include Brandon Plantation, Upper Brandon, Hunting Quarter, The Oaks in Amelia, VA, The Wigwam, Four Mile Tree, and Kittiewan.

 The Benjamin Harrison Memorial Bridge is a drawbridge across the James River, named in honor of "the Signer".
 Fort Benjamin Harrison near Indianapolis, Indiana was named for President Benjamin Harrison, who was born in Ohio.
 The Shenandoah Harrisons also lent their names to Harrison Hall at James Madison University, Daniel Harrison House in Dayton, and memorials at the University of Virginia.

+Fort Harrison outside of Richmond, Virginia was an important component of the Confederate defenses of Richmond during the American Civil War.
+It was named after Lieutenant William E. Harrison (1832–1873), a Confederate engineer and descendant of Burr Harrison.